Equity capital markets in South Africa: regulatory overview

 The continuing obligations apply to foreign companies with a placing document which has been approved by the JSE and/or equity securities which are listed on the JSE.

 The Equity Listings Requirements provide for the exchange of information relating to dual listed companies, which ensures that information provided to the exchange which hosts the primary listing is provided to the JSE expeditiously.
 Where a foreign company has its primary listing on a foreign exchange, the JSE will generally permit the rules of the primary exchange to take precedence.

 The Equity Listings Requirements also provide for certain continuing obligations which are applicable to foreign companies which have issued depository receipts (see Question 8).

 With few exceptions, the JSE provides an escalating form of censure against listed companies that fail to provide the required information or that breach the Equity Listings Requirements.
 The penalties fall into two broad camps, primarily, the failure of a listed company to provide the required information will lead to the equity securities being annotated on the relevant board of the JSE as failing to provide financial information.
 If not remedied, such failure may lead to the suspension of the listing of the relevant equity securities and, in due course, the termination of the listing.

 Other breaches of the Equity Listings Requirement can lead to a significant fine being imposed on the listed company.
 The maximum penalty is currently ZAR5 million.

 The JSE may, at its sole discretion, at any time, if it believes that it is in the interests of the investing community of South Africa, terminate the listing of any equity security.

-The Securities Services Act contains extensive prohibitions against market manipulation and insider trading.
+The Financial Markets Act contains extensive prohibitions against market manipulation and insider trading.